Jivan132/cse15l-lab-reports/LabReport2.md

 ```
 Exception in thread "main" java.lang.ArrayIndexOutOfBoundsException: Index 0 out of bounds for length 0 at MarkdownParse.main(MarkdownParse.java:25)
 ```
+*Description:*
+The symptom appears because the program is trying to use the first index of the array ``` args ```.
+However, since the array ``` args ``` uses the command line arguments to make the array and there are no arguments in the command line, then the array is empty.
+That means that when the program wants to access the array it causes an ``` ArrayIndexOutOfBoundsException ```.

 ---
 ##### [Link](https://github.com/Jivan132/markdown-parse) to markdown-parse repository